 Benefits of Root Canal Treatment

-- Restores Functionality: Allows for normal chewing and biting functions.
+Restored Functionality: Allows normal chewing and speaking.

-Exploring the Alternatives to a Root Canal Treatment
+Exploring the Alternatives to Root Canal Treatment

-There are several alternatives to a root canal, depending on the specific situation and the condition of the tooth.
+There are several alternatives to root canal, depending on the specific situation and the condition of the tooth.
 Some of the most common alternatives include:

 Pulp Capping